Looking for the best all-inclusive Cancun resorts for families? Consider Hotel Xcaret Mexico !

 - Xcaret Parks: the Best Xcaret activities

 We spent a lot of time researching the best all-inclusive family resorts in Cancun for us.
-We have previously had very mediocre experiences at all-inclusives and tend to steer away from them, but it felt like the right fit for this particular visit to find an all-inclusive that would be kid-friendly and unique.
-Our children were 4 and almost 2 at the time of our visit, but I think this resort would be great for older kiddos, as well.
+We have previously had very mediocre experiences at all-inclusive resorts and tend to steer away from them, but it felt like the right fit for this particular visit to find an all-inclusive that would be kid-friendly and unique.
+Our children were 4 and almost 2 at the time of our visit, but I think the Cancun Xcaret Hotel would be great for older kiddos as well.

 Xcaret resort refers collectively to the three hotels and nine parks and tours in the area run by Grupo Xcaret.
 When you stay at any of the Xcaret hotels, you get an all-inclusive experience that includes lodging, food, ground transportation and unlimited access to all of the parks and tours.
 Even if you aren’t staying on-site, you can still buy access to the parks and tours as well.

 - Hotel Xcaret México (more options available here)